CheckMate-743: Immunotherapy Beats Chemo

 How the Treatment Works

-Nivolumab blocks PD-1, a protein that cancer cells use to hide from the immune system.
-By blocking PD-1, T-cells can recognize and attack mesothelioma cells.
+The combination targets two different immune checkpoints.
+Nivolumab blocks PD-1, a protein that cancer cells use to hide from the immune system, so blocking PD-1 lets T-cells recognize and attack mesothelioma cells.
+Ipilimumab blocks CTLA-4, which normally limits T-cell activation, so blocking CTLA-4 allows more T-cells to be primed and expanded to target cancer cells.

 Together, the drugs produce a stronger immune response than either alone.